brandur/sorg/content/drafts/rust-web.md

-After waiting on a synchronous actor and after attempting to construct a successful HTTP response, I handle a potential user error and render that as the HTTP response.
+After waiting on a synchronous actor and after attempting to construct a successful HTTP response, I handle a potential user error and render it.
 The implementation is quite elegant (note that in future composition, `then` differs from `and_then` in that it handles a success _or_ a failure by receiving a `Result`, as opposed to `and_then` which only chains onto a success):

 ``` rust
 let message = server::Message::new(&log, params);